taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Introduction to Artificial Intelligence by Philip C. Jackson [3.68, 141]
 - The Elements of Statistical Learning: Data Mining, Inference, and Prediction by Trevor Hastie, Robert Tibshirani, Jerome Friedman
 - An Introduction to Statistical Learning: With Applications in R by Gareth James, Trevor Hastie, Robert Tibshirani, Daniela Witten
+- 50 Algorithms Every Programmer Should Know: Tackle computer science challenges with classic to modern algorithms in machine learning, software design, data systems, and cryptography (2nd, 2023) by Imran Ahmad
+- Applied Machine Learning and AI for Engineers: Solve Business Problems That Can't Be Solved Algorithmically (2022) by Jeff Prosise

 ### Machine Learning